A Matrix Generalization of the Hardy-Littlewood-P\'olya Rearrangement Inequality and Its Applications: Introduction

-is order-preserving with respect to $\prec_w$ if and only if $f$ is convex and increasing, which implies the condition on $f$ in Theorem~\ref{thm:matrix_rearrange_simp} by inequality~\eqref{ineq:sf'_monotone}.
-By contrast, functions $f$ satisfying the condition in Theorem~\ref{thm:matrix_rearrange_simp} are not necessarily convex nor increasing.
-This shows that our approach yields more general rearrangement inequalities for singular values than those by using the majorization theory and Schur-convexity.

 The rest of the paper is organized as follows.
 Section~\ref{sec:prelim} prepares some auxiliary results.
-A key technical result Theorem~\ref{thm:pert} in this section is a first-order perturbation formula for a certain class of matrix functions, which could be of independent interests.
 The main result Theorem~\ref{thm:matrix_rearrange} and its extension to rectangular matrices will be proved in Section~\ref{sec:main}.
-In Section~\ref{sec:applications}, we will present several applications of the main result Theorem~\ref{thm:matrix_rearrange}.
-These applications are related to the Schatten quasi-norm (see Section~\ref{subsec:schatten}), the affine-invariant Riemannian geometry (see Section~\ref{subsec:FR_RG}) and the Alpha-Beta log-determinant divergences (see Section~\ref{subsec:ABLD}) for positive definite matrices.
+In Section~\ref{sec:applications}, we will present several applications of our matrix rearrangement inequalities.
+These applications are related to Schatten quasi-norms (see Section~\ref{subsec:schatten}), affine-invariant distance of positive definite matrices (see Section~\ref{subsec:FR_RG}) and Alpha-Beta log-determinant divergences (see Section~\ref{subsec:ABLD}).